-Discipline - a student may not have received OSS during the semester a 9 week grading period.
+Discipline - a student may not have received OSS (refer to Out of School Suspension guidelines)

 Attendance - Absences may not exceed 5 unexcused or 10 tardies in a grading period (or 10 unexcused or 15 tardies for a semester).
 Excessive excused absences may also be looked at on an individual basis.